Automatically extract reusable patterns from Claude Code sessions and save them as learned skills for future use.

 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill provides good actionable configuration examples and clear pattern type documentation.
-However, it's weakened by inline research/comparison notes that should be in separate files, and lacks validation steps for a system that automatically generates new skills.
-The core functionality is clear but the document tries to serve both as a skill guide and research notes.
+This skill provides good actionable configuration examples and clear pattern categorization, making it easy to implement.
+However, it suffers from including research/comparison content that belongs in separate files, and lacks validation steps for the learning workflow.
+The core functionality is well-documented but the skill would benefit from trimming non-essential content.

 Suggestions

-Move the 'Comparison Notes' section to a separate RESEARCH.md or COMPARISON.md file and link to it
+Move the 'Comparison Notes' section to a separate RESEARCH.md or COMPARISON.md file, keeping only a brief reference link in the main skill

-Add validation steps: how to verify extracted skills are correct, how to review before auto-approve, what to do if extraction produces invalid output
+Add validation steps: how to verify extracted skills are valid, what to do if extraction fails, and how to review/approve learned patterns

-Add an example of what a learned skill output looks like in ~/.claude/skills/learned/
+Add an example of what a learned skill output looks like (sample file in ~/.claude/skills/learned/)

 | Dimension | Reasoning | Score |